-Imagine, for a moment, that you are Katniss Everdeen – a kickass hero who volunteers as tribute for what can only be a losing battle.
-Most everyone else in this battle is stuck up and tough and wouldn’t hesitate to slice your throat and you know that your chances of winning are slim to none, but you go in anyway because it is the right thing to do.
+February, 1836 – The Alamo, San Antonio, Texas.
+Imagine, for a moment, that you are Katniss Everdeen, a kickass heroine who volunteers as tribute for what can only be a losing battle.
+Most everyone else in this battle is stuck up and tough.
+The kind of rough-and-tumble people who wouldn’t hesitate before slicing your throat.
+After all, this is a matter of property.
+This is a matter of pride.
+This is a matter of survival.
+And right now, you know your chances of winning are slim to none, but you go into battle anyways because this is the right thing to do.

 The volunteers who fought at the battle of the Alamo were just that – real Katniss Everdeens.

 I’ll be honest, I didn’t remember the Alamo before visiting.
 I remembered the name.
 I didn’t remember the spirit.
 And yes, this is while hearing the word (or rather seeing the word) “Alamo” twenty times a day.
 The Alamo is unavoidable in Texas.
 Go into any tourist shop (even in the middle of the Panhandle) and you find at least one t-shirt sporting a picture of the iconic UNESCO Heritage Site.
 You’ll find a mug coloured the famous beige hue and a poster parading the glamorized stony statue outside.
 You’ll hear the name Davy Crockett thrown around by locals answering tourists’ questions.
 Go down further to San Antonio, the home of the Alamo, and you know this is the pride of Texas.

 It’s strange to think about this.
 The Alamo has a complicated history.
 Most of the famous defenders were slave owners.
 The ideologies of some of our so-called heroes are blood-curdling to hear.
 Yet, I’ll admit, they fought against Mexican oppression and epitomized “strong-will” and “bravery”.